browserengineering/book/book/invalidation.md

 next: skipped
 ...

-Compositing makes animations smoother, but it doesn't help with interactions that affect layout, like text editing or DOM modifications.
+Compositing (See Chapter 13) makes animations smoother, but it doesn't help with interactions that affect layout, like text editing or DOM modifications.
 Luckily, we can avoid redundant layout work by treating the layout tree as a kind of cache, and only